The Family Court deals with all family proceedings in Singapore. It has the authority to handle the following types of cases:

 - Personal protection orders (PPOs) – these can be obtained by one family member against another family to prevent acts of family violence taking place

-- child maintenance maintenance – this can relate to maintenance being paid for the wife, ex-wife or Children
+- Spousal and child maintenance – this can relate to maintenance being paid for the wife, ex-wife, or Children

 - Enforcement of maintenance orders made by Singapore courts, the Maintenance of Parents Tribunal and the